What is the course about?

 By the end of this course you should be able to...

-- Use video scopes to preform advanced colour management
+4. Use video scopes to identify B/W levels for colour management

 What level is the course and do I need any particular skills?

 Advanced - aimed at anyone who wishes to improve their editing skills and general editing knowledge.
-Previous experience with Adobe Premiere Pro CC is essential.
+Prior experience with Premiere Pro CC (2017) is absolutely necessary.

 How will I be taught, and will there be any work outside the class?

 The day will be a mixture of demonstrations and hands-on exercises, allowing for some individual tutorial support.
 There may be forum sessions were we will look at each other’s work to discuss different aspects of editing/ filmmaking in general and its common techniques.
 Asking questions and commenting is encouraged at all times.
-Handbooks, manuals and worksheets are available.
+Worksheets are available.

 You will be taught with workshops, short lectures, practical exercises, tutorials and hand outs.

 Are there any other costs?
 Is there anything I need to bring?

 You might want to consider purchasing other books related to the subject of film making and editing.

 When I've finished, what course can I do next?

 By the end of the course you should be comfortable to do get on with some basic editing and work with your own material.
 You may want to join the stage 3 editing class, or next term's VG388 Documentary film making: a practical course .